webwicz/wicz_blog/README.md

 ## Project Overview

 This project is an AI-assisted blogging system focused on Human Capital Management (HCM), industry trends, and best practices.
-It provides a modular pipeline for generating blog topics, creating content briefs, drafting articles, editing for human-like quality, publishing to platforms like WordPress or Ghost, and collecting analytics on engagement.
+It provides a modular pipeline for generating blog topics, creating content briefs, drafting articles, editing for human-like quality, publishing to Medium, and amplifying on social media (LinkedIn and X/Twitter).

 The system is designed to support thought-leadership content creation without product promotion, leveraging AI agents to streamline the blogging process.
+Content is stored in Markdown locally for version control.

 ## Features

 - **Topic Generation**: AI-powered generation of relevant HCM blog topics based on current trends.
-- **Content Briefing**: Structured outlines for blog posts.
+- **Content Briefing**: Structured outlines for blog posts with SEO and structure focus.
-- **Draft Writing**: Automated first drafts using AI.
+- **Draft Writing**: Automated first drafts using AI, output in Markdown.
-- **Editing**: Refinement and humanization of AI-generated text.
+- **Editing**: Refinement and humanization of AI-generated text, preserving Markdown.
-- **Publishing**: Automated publishing to WordPress/Ghost via API.
+- **Medium Publishing**: Direct export to Medium via API.
+- **Social Amplification**: Automated posting of snippets to LinkedIn and X/Twitter.
-- **Analytics**: Collection of engagement metrics.
+- **Analytics**: Collection of engagement metrics from Medium and social platforms.

 ## Installation